grafana/grafana/docs/sources/administration/provisioning/index.md

 Secure JSON data is a map of settings that are encrypted with a [secret key]({{< relref "../../setup-grafana/configure-grafana#secret_key" >}}) from the Grafana configuration.
 The encryption hides content from the users of the application.
-This should be used for storing TLS Cert and password that Grafana appends to the request on the server side.
+This should be used for storing the TLS Cert and password that Grafana appends to the request on the server side.
 All of these settings are optional.

 {{< admonition type="note" >}}